AlexBoost/Wekod-Soulmask-Docker-Server/README.md

 ### Will it have other things to be able to be customized soon ?

-Yes, I'll implement quickly many things like the possibility to choose the mode (PVE or PVP), Backup, Restart, Notification, etc.
+Yes, I'll implement quickly many things like the possibility to Backup, Restart, Notification, etc.

 ### Why the english looks bad ?

 Cause I'm bad at english.
 Probably cause I'm french too...
 Who knows...

+### Troubleshoot

+#### I'm getting this SteamCMD error `ERROR!
+Failed to install app '3017300' (Missing file permissions)`

+That's probably because the main folder you created on your machine which contains the docker-compose.yaml and the map volume folder has no write permission.
+Allow users to write in it and it should be fine.

 ## Credits